Learn more about perilymph fistulas and how they can be treated.

 Intolerance to motion

-You also may feel nauseated or you may vomit because of the tear in your tympanic membrane.
+You also may feel nauseated or you may vomit because of the tear in the inner ear membrane.

 It is important that you seek medical help if you experience any of these symptoms after engaging in activities that put you at risk for perilymph fistula.
 Your doctor will perform a thorough examination of your ear.
-He or she may also order a CT scan to rule out other factors like calcium growths in your ear, infection, or tumors.
+He or she may also order a CT scan or MRI to rule out other factors such as superior canal dehiscence or tumors.